 Contacts cannot be exported by G Suite administrator and must be exported by the original user account holder.
 Google Contact recovery if possible if the data is exported as a CSV file, which can then be imported into the new user account.

+If you need to transfer data from one Google account to another and remove a user from G Suite, you need to follow the recommendations below.
 Once you’ve completed migrating all of the data from the original user account to another employee account, it is important to take some steps to ensure there is no access to company data or applications from the original user account.

 - Clean mobile devices of company files – If your employee is given a mobile device to use for work which will then be recycled for another employee, or if you have a BYOD policy and allow employees to use their own mobile devices to work, it is important that any corporate data is removed from this device before the employee leaves your organization.
 You can do this from the G Suite admin console and either wipe the device completely clean or only remove G Suite data.